 Nutrition in Eggs

-Eggs are an awesome food for kids since they contain fat in the yolk that they need for proper brain development and protein in the whites.
-They’re a budget-friendly source of vegetarian protein and cook up so quickly that they’re a super last minute meal.
-Provided there are no allergies in the house, I highly recommend making eggs a pantry staple in your house each week!
+Eggs are an awesome food for kids since they contain fat in the yolk that they need for proper brain development, and the whites contain protein.
+They’re a budget-friendly source of vegetarian protein and cook up so quickly that they’re a super last-minute meal.
+Provided there are no allergies in the house, I highly recommend making eggs a staple in your house each week—especially when you find them on sale.

 How to Cook Eggs for Baby

-• Hard-Cooked Egg Yolk Mashed on a Spoon: If you’re going BLW, this is a great way to let baby self-feed eggs.
-Simply mash the cooked and cooked yolk onto a little spoon and hand the spoon over.
+If you’re doing BLW, this is a great way to let baby self-feed eggs.
+Simply mash the cooked and cooled yolk onto a little spoon and hand the spoon over.
 Baby can get the spoon into her own mouth and then you can reload it for her!

-• Hard-Cooked Egg Yolk Mashed on a Toast Stick: This is also a great BLW option.
-Spread mashed yolk on a toast stick (by which I mean a piece of lightly toasted bread cut into roughly the size of two fingers, which is easy for the baby to hold and suck and gnaw on) and hand it over to baby.
+This is also a great BLW option.
+Spread mashed yolk on a toast stick (a piece of lightly toasted bread cut into roughly the size of two fingers, which is easy for the baby to hold to suck and gnaw on) and hand it over to baby.
 The piece should be easy for the baby to suck the egg off, but the toast should hold together and not be a choking hazard.

 scrambled egg on highchair tray